apache/airflow/docs/apache-airflow/best-practices.rst

 You might consider disabling the Airflow cluster while you perform such maintenance.

-One way to do so would be to set the param ``[scheduler] > use_job_schedule`` to ``False`` and wait for any running DAGs to complete; after this no new Dag runs will be created unless externally triggered.
+One way to do so would be to set the param ``[scheduler] > use_job_schedule`` to ``False`` and wait for any running Dags to complete; after this no new Dag runs will be created unless externally triggered.

 A *better* way (though it's a bit more manual) is to use the ``dags pause`` command.
-You'll need to keep track of the DAGs that are paused before you begin this operation so that you know which ones to unpause after maintenance is complete.
-First run ``airflow dags list`` and store the list of unpaused DAGs.
+You'll need to keep track of the Dags that are paused before you begin this operation so that you know which ones to unpause after maintenance is complete.
+First run ``airflow dags list`` and store the list of unpaused Dags.
 Then use this same list to run both ``dags pause`` for each Dag prior to maintenance, and ``dags unpause`` after.
-A benefit of this is you can try un-pausing just one or two DAGs (perhaps dedicated :ref:`test dags <integration-test-dags>`) after the upgrade to make sure things are working before turning everything back on.
+A benefit of this is you can try un-pausing just one or two Dags (perhaps dedicated :ref:`test dags <integration-test-dags>`) after the upgrade to make sure things are working before turning everything back on.

 .. _integration-test-dags:

-Add "integration test" DAGs
+Add "integration test" Dags
 ---------------------------

-It can be helpful to add a couple "integration test" DAGs that use all the common services in your ecosystem (e.g. S3, Snowflake, Vault) but with test resources or "dev" accounts.
-These test DAGs can be the ones you turn on *first* after an upgrade, because if they fail, it doesn't matter and you can revert to your backup without negative consequences.
+It can be helpful to add a couple "integration test" Dags that use all the common services in your ecosystem (e.g. S3, Snowflake, Vault) but with test resources or "dev" accounts.
+These test Dags can be the ones you turn on *first* after an upgrade, because if they fail, it doesn't matter and you can revert to your backup without negative consequences.
 However, if they succeed, they should prove that your cluster is able to run tasks with the libraries and services that you need to use.

 For example, if you use an external secrets backend, make sure you have a task that retrieves a connection.
 If you use KubernetesPodOperator, add a task that runs ``sleep 30; echo "hello"``.
 If you need to write to s3, do so in a test task.
 And if you need to access a database, add a task that does ``select 1`` from the server.